samhiq/Samhiq-Mailer/README.md

 ## ⚙️ Requirements

-Ensure you meet the prerequisites before utilizing Samhiq-Mailer:
+Ensure you meet the prerequisites before using Samhiq-Mailer:

 ```bash
 pkg install git -y